-An Internal Audit Committee reviews an audit of financial management each year, and procurement every two years (as required by the State Supply Commission delegation), against the policies and procedures in the Manual.
-The financial and procurement audit for 2019-20 included a forensic audit of procurement practices and found, overall, effective controls are in place.
-There is a well-documented and easy to follow Financial Management Manual in place to guide Ombudsman staff and a high level of compliance with internal and external requirements.
+An Internal Audit Committee reviews an audit of financial management each year against the policies and procedures in the Manual.
+The financial audit for 2020-21 found effective controls are in place.
+The Office also has a well-documented and easy to follow Financial Management Manual designed to assist employees to perform their tasks efficiently and effectively and achieve compliance with all internal and external requirements.
+The processes in the Manual are consistent with legislation, relevant Treasurer's Instructions and State Supply Commission policies.
+The Manual was reviewed in 2020-21 to ensure ongoing high levels of compliance.